harisksh/website-/README.md

 # 📝 My Blog Website

-A simple and responsive blog website built with **HTML**, **CSS**, and **JavaScript**.
+A simple and responsive blog website built using **HTML**, **CSS**, and **JavaScript**.
-It features multiple posts, images, and a working comment section using basic JavaScript.
+It features multiple blog posts with images and a basic comment system.

 🌐 **Live Demo**: [Click here to view](https://harisksh.github.io/website/)

+---

 ## 🚀 Features

 - Responsive layout
 - Blog posts with images
 - Comment submission (client-side only)
 - Mobile-friendly navigation

+---

 ## 🧩 Technologies Used

 - HTML5
-- CSS3 (Flexbox)
+- CSS3 (with Flexbox)
 - Vanilla JavaScript

+---

 ## 📷 Screenshot